Instructions to Authors

 Preferred formats for the text and tables of your manuscript are (Microsoft Word DOC 2010).
-The text should be double-spaced throughout and with a minimum of 2.5cm for left and right hand margins and 2cm at head and foot of A4 paper.
-Text should be in English language in the font (12) of Times New Roman, and numbers in the text and tables are numbered in Arabic numerals.
+The text should be double-spaced throughout and with a minimum of 2.5cm for left and right-hand margins and 2cm at head and foot of A4 paper.
+Text should be in the English language in the font (12) of Times New Roman, and numbers in the text and tables are numbered in Arabic numerals.
 To avoid unnecessary errors you are strongly advised to use the spell-check and grammar-check functions of your word processor.
 Make sure you use uniform lettering and sizing of your original illustration.
 Use the Times New Roman font in your illustrations.
 Number the illustrations according to their sequence in the text.

 The title should be a brief expression describing the contents of the paper and not contain abbreviations.

-Complete names and affiliation of all authors, including contact details of corresponding author (Telephone, and E-mail address)
+Complete names and affiliation of all authors, including contact details of the corresponding author (Telephone, and E-mail address)

-The abstract of the manuscript should not exceed 250 words and must be included: Background, the context and purpose of the study; Materials and methods, how the study was performed and statistical tests used; Results, the main findings; Conclusions, brief summary and potential implications.
+The abstract of the manuscript should not exceed 250 words and must be included: Background, the context, and purpose of the study; Materials and methods, how the study was performed and statistical tests used; Results, the main findings; Conclusions, brief summary, and potential implications.
 A concise and factual abstract is required.
-The abstract should state briefly the purpose of the research, the principal results and major conclusions.
+The abstract should state briefly the purpose of the research, the principal results, and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 The abstract should be written in the past tense.
 Standard nomenclature should be used and non-standard or uncommon abbreviations should be avoided.
 No literature should be cited.